lusikem/local-ai/README.md

 # Local-AI.
-Offline First AI for Everyone
+Offline Low-power AI for Everyone

 > Run AI models entirely on your own device, without cloud, subscriptions, or internet access.